simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 ```
 sudo vi /etc/security/limits.d/cassandra.conf
 ```
-Add up update the entries in there to look like this:
+Add or update the entries in there to look like this:
 ```
 vagrant - memlock unlimited
 vagrant - nofile 100000